On 22 June 1941, the German Army unleashed Operation Barbarossa, the invasion of the Soviet Union.

-Some among the Admiralty staff would no doubt have relished the opportunity to confront the Tirpitz in open sea and rid the Royal Navy of this threat once and for all but the First Sea Lord Sir Dudley Pound was aware that much of the Task Force escorting the convoys across the Atlantic was made up of ships from the United States and she was not yet at war.
+The First Sea Lord Sir Dudley Pound was aware however that much of the Task Force that escorted the convoys across the Atlantic was made up of ships from the United States, and America was not yet at war.

 At 21.23 hours on the night of 5 July, Commodore Dowding received the message:

 “Owing to threat from surface ships, convoy is to disperse and proceed to Russian ports.”

 Just 15 minutes later he received the more urgent and unequivocal message:

 “Convoy is to scatter.”

 Dowding was aware what this message meant – he could provide no further help to them, the ships under his charge would be on their own.

 The close escort had already successfully repelled various attacks by German U Boats and Bomber Planes now the merchant ships would be defenceless and on their own.

 As the escorts left the convoy to scan the horizon for the sight of any German surface fleet the merchantmen scattered as ordered and it wasn’t long before the air waves were buzzing with frantic messages from merchantmen under attack and pleading for help.